fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures-in-ruby.markdown

 The expensive calls are now executed asynchronously, and `other_stuff` can begin running immediately.
 If line 7 is reached before all three results have been calculated, the main thread will automatically block and wait for them to finish.

 Neat!
 How on Earth do we implement this though...?
 At first glance, it might seem like we'd need to build it into the language itself.
-As we'll see though, it's actually quite easy to implement in dynamic languages like Ruby and Python.
+As we'll see though, it's actually quite easy to implement in a dynamic language like Ruby.

 Ruby's thread class
 -------------------

-It turns out that Ruby's `Thread` class does a lot of the work for us.
+It turns out that Ruby's `Thread` class can do a lot of the work for us.
 Here's a quick primer on it:

 ``` ruby
 t = Thread.new { 2 + 2 }
 t.value # => 4
 ```

-`Thread.new` spawns a thread to execute the code block, and `t.value` returns the thread's result (it waits for the thread to finish running if necessary).
+`Thread.new` spawns a thread to execute the given code block, and `t.value` returns the thread's result (waiting for the thread to finish running if necessary).

-This *almost* gets us where we want to be.
-Let's rewrite our original code using the `Thread` class:
+Let's try rewriting our original code using `Thread`:

 ``` ruby
 a = Thread.new { foo.expensive_call_1 }